nakelabs/lucyjames-portfolio/README.md

-# Lucy James Abaji - Portfolio
+# Lucy James Abagi - Portfolio

-A modern, responsive portfolio website showcasing the professional journey, achievements, and leadership philosophy of Lucy James Abaji.
+A modern, responsive portfolio website showcasing the professional journey, achievements, and leadership philosophy of Lucy James Abagi.
 This elegant portfolio highlights her role as a visionary leader and strategic innovator at PPDC.

 ## ✨ Features